sthm23/graphql_task/README.md

 2. Add logic to the graphql endpoint (graphql folder in ./src/routes).
 Constraints and logic for gql queries should be done based on restful implementation.
 For each subtask provide an example of POST body in the PR.
-All dynamic values should be sent vie "variables" field.
+All dynamic values should be sent via "variables" field.
 If the properties of the entity are not specified, then return the id of it.
 `userSubscribedTo` - these are users that the current user is following.
 `subscribedToUser` - these are users who are following the current user.